 The Life of the Madman of Ü (Oxford University Press, 2016) is a translation of the biography of a man named Künga Zangpo (1458–1532), who became renowned as “the Madman of Ü” as a result of his taking on an odd ascetic lifestyle that included dressing in ornaments made from human bones, eating the brains of corpses, and defying social norms through his actions.
+He was also an inspiringly dedicated ascetic, spending more than a third of his life in meditative retreats.
 The two parts of the biography were first published in 1494 and 1537.

 As Bryan Cuevas, John F. Priest Professor of Religion at Florida State University, has written: